These pink vegan oatmeal pancakes have no added sugar or food dye, and are perfect for Mother’s Day and other themed parties.

 As a mom to a busy toddler, I am well aware of the importance of making sure foods LOOK appetizing and fun.
 I first made these pink vegan pancakes for my neighbours 4-year old girls for a Valentine’s Day brunch and since my son took a huge liking to them, I thought – WHY NOT FOR MY BOY TOO?!
-So for Mother’s Day this year, since it’s just going to be our small tight-knit family, I figured I would make these pink oatmeal vegan pancakes and freeze the extras for a quick healthy breakfast for my son for weeks to come.
+So for Mother’s Day this year, I figured I would make these pink oatmeal vegan pancakes and freeze the extras for a quick healthy breakfast for my son for weeks to come.

 Pitaya Dragon Fruit Powder- I love this stuff because it’s naturally vibrant pink and is packed with antioxidants, yet it is artificial food dye free, and has no added sugar.
 See below for substitutions.